danielbodnar/awesome-stars/README.md

 ## business

+- [NextJSTemplates/startup-nextjs](https://github.com/NextJSTemplates/startup-nextjs) - Startup is free Next.js template for SaaS startups comes with all the essential pages, components, and sections you need to launch a complete business website.
 - [apptension/saas-boilerplate](https://github.com/apptension/saas-boilerplate) - SaaS Boilerplate - Open Source and free SaaS stack that lets you build SaaS products faster in React, Django and AWS.
 Focus on essential business logic instead of coding repeatable features!

 ## business-intelligence